germal/OpenCVB/README.md

 Most of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as the Intel D435i camera.
+All the cameras use USB 3 to provide data to the host platform.

 **The Objective**

-OpenCVB is targeting only cameras that produce depth as well as color.
+OpenCVB is targeting only cameras that produce depth and color.
 These newer cameras have prompted a review of existing vision algorithms to see how they can be improved if depth is known.
-To enable revisiting many existing algorithms, this software provides a single application that can run over 600 OpenCV algorithms on any of the cameras listed above.
+To enable revisiting many existing algorithms, this software provides a single application that can run hundreds of OpenCV algorithms on any of the cameras listed above.

 There are many computer vision examples on the web but too often something is missing.
 OpenCVB is designed to collect these algorithms into a single